adulau/napkin-text-analysis/README.md

                         Find the sentences where a specific token is located --table-format TABLE_FORMAT
-                        set tabulate format (default is fancy_grid)
+                        set tabulate format (default is fancy_grid) --full-labels         store each label value in a ranked set (default is False)
 ~~~~

 # example usage of napkin